iamYole/DIO-DevOps-Projects/Project 3 - LAMP(Linux, Apache, MySql, Php) STACK/README.md

   Test all is working by entering the public ip address from a browswer.
   ![Alt text](Images/img_17.png)

-#### And there you have it, our website template is un and running.
+#### And there you have it, our website template is up and running.